-Specifies a valid value (see page 489) for the item type, as specified in the Type field of the service option element.
-For example, if the type of the service option element is CA Business Service Insight contract, the value of item\type is 5.
-Similarly, if the type is Form Designer form, the value of item\type is 14.
+Specifies a valid value (see page 578) for the item type, as specified in the Type label of the service option element.
+For example, if the type of the service option element is CA BSI contract (for CA Business Service Insight contract), the value of item_type is 5.
+Similarly, if the type is Form, the value of item_type is 14.